New York Needs Clear Statewide BYO Rights, Not a Weak Patchwork Law

 See answers to common questions here.

-This petition is officially sponsored by Zero Waste Ithaca, BYO-US Reduces and Columbia County Reduces.
+This petition is officially sponsored by Zero Waste Ithaca, BYO-US Reduces and Columbia County Reduces, with additional support from dozens of national, state, and local organizations and businesses.

 Lead Organizers